 Another case of hybridisation between a female wolf and a dog became apparent in October 2017.
 The female wolf in the Gotha-Ohrdruf military training area in Thuringia that had been territorial since May 2014, had bred with a male dog in the absence of a male wolf in spring 2017 and subsequently gave birth to hybrid pups.
 The case was detected as late as October 2017, when 6 hybrid pups where photographed at the military training area.
 As the animals had a black and grey colour and therefore obviously differed phenotypically from European wolves, their hybrid status was initially confirmed on the basis of their visual appearance only.
 The Senckenberg Research Institute, Research Station Gelnhausen, confirmed this assessment some time later, as no genetic samples were available from the pups until later.
 Until autumn, there were only kill samples available from domestic animals killed by the mother without participation of the pups.

 According to the Thuringia wolf management plan, hybrids have to be removed from the wild.
 As a consequence, the Thuringian Ministry of Environment, Energy and Conservation decided that the hybrids should be removed from the wild until early February, 2018.
 Removing the hybrids as soon as possible is important, as it is possible that they are early to sexual maturity, usually within the first year of their lives.
 At the beginning, attempts to capture the hybrids alive were made.
 From January 2018 on, lethal removal was pushed forward as well.
 In late March 2018, the ministry reported that three of the four pups that had been detected in the area had been killed (two males, one female) over the winter.
 The fourth hybrid, a male, was in its mother’s territory until April 2019 and was subsequently shot.
 Shortly after, there were first evidences of a male wolf that had migrated into the area.
 However, it turned out in the summer of 2019 that the female had mated with her two-year-old son shortly before the male's arrival in March 2019, and given birth to another hybrid litter.
 In this case, the pups were hybrids of the first backcross generation.
 An exception permit to remove them from the wild was issued for those pups, too.
 As all attempts to catch them alive failed despite intensive efforts, the strategy was changed and three pups were lethally removed in February 2020.
 In May 2020, one hybrid pup still remained in the area.
-As the female has paired up with the male wolf since his migration into the area, it can be assumed that she will give birth to wolf pups for the first time in 2020.
-You can find further information regarding this case here.
+Since the male wolf has migrated into the area the female paired up with him and in May 2020 gave birth to wolf pups for the first time.